StarExec/StarExec/README.markdown

 A sandbox directory will need to be created on the StarExec head node.
 This directory is used to execute user-provided scripts in a sandboxed environment, preventing them from affecting other parts of the system.
-You should create a directory named `sandbox/` at the location specified by `data_dir`.
+You should create a directory at the location specified by `sandbox_dir`.
 Make the owner `Cluster.UserOne`, and make the group `sandbox`.
 Use `chmod` on the directory to make permissions `770`.
 Additionally, use `chmod g+s` to set the GID for the directory.